xenbaloch/GuruShots-auto-Voter/README.md

 **If you have an error while first launch script just relaunch him**

-### If this script comes in handy for you, please give a star ✭ for this repo
+### If this script comes in handy for you, please give a star ✭ for this repository.